 Back in my twenties, having already become immersed in psychology, mysticism, and altered states, I attended a week-long meditation retreat where I was taught methods that had been passed down – purportedly – since the days of the Buddha.

-A visiting Chinese Zen Master – whose name I can no longer even remember – sat down beside me early on the first morning, held a tiny feather under my nose before whispering in my ear, “When you breathe out, feather must not move!”
+A visiting Chinese Zen Master – whose name I can no longer remember – sat down beside me early on the first morning.
+He proceeded to hold a tiny feather under my nose before whispering in my ear, “When you breathe out, feather must not move!”

 It took a bit of practise to get it right but after a few minutes the Zen Master moved onto the next disciple, satisfied with my efforts.

-This became the bedrock of those seven days of meditation; sitting in silence, focusing on the breath, and especially making the outbreath long and gentle.
+What I didn’t realise at the time was that we were being taught a method known as Vipassana meditation.
+This became the bedrock of those seven days; sitting in silence, focusing on the breath, and especially making the outbreath long and gentle.

 My mind would wander for much of the time but, like most meditation techniques, with practise I learned to gently return my attention to what I was supposed to be focusing on – the breathing.